Virtual Retreat Specifics

 The retreat is designed to be an intensive learning experience and may heighten emotions.
 Please keep this in mind if you have experienced emotional distress or are under psychiatric care.
 You will b asked to read and sign the Waiver of Liability and Authorization for Emergency Medical Treatment when registering.

 Special instruction is available for newcomers during the retreat with a Co-Teacher.
-In addition to a newcomer meeting with Shinzen and the Co-Teacher on the first day/night, newcomers are also pre-assigned online sessions with Shinzen the first few days.
-VSI facilitators (senior students trained by Shinzen) are often available for one-on-one interviews as well.
+In addition to a newcomer meeting with Shinzen and the Co-Teacher on the first day/night, newcomers are also pre-assigned interview sessions with Shinzen the first few days.
+Facilitators (senior students trained by Shinzen) and Coaches (UM Pathways Gradutates) are often available for one-on-one interviews as well.
 For more information, newcomers may view the following YouTube clips:

 Welcome New Students/First Timers Beginner FAQ

-All dharma talks and technique instruction sessions are recorded for archives or future sales, but will be sent to all retreat participants as a bonus after each retreat.
+All evening talks and technique instruction sessions are recorded for archives or future sales, but will be sent to all retreat participants as a bonus after each retreat.

 Arrival & Departure